26 September, 2019

 As long as your services are in the same private network, there is no need to communicate through the entry point.
 If you have multiple apps (set of microservices) hosted in separate networks, then the communication should go through gateways.

 Phew, that’s it!
-Thanks to you all for constructive questions. 🙌 I hope that my advice was able to help you a little.
+Thanks to you all for constructive questions about microservices design patterns. 🙌 I hope that my advice was able to help you a little.
 If you missed our previous webinars but you love what we’re doing here, follow us on social media to make sure you’ll attend the next one.